Skip to content

 See /concepts/oauth for the full OAuth flow and storage layout.
 For SecretRef-based auth (env/file/exec providers), see Secrets Management.
 For credential eligibility/reason-code rules used by models status --probe, see Auth Credential Semantics.

 If you’re running a long-lived gateway, start with an API key for your chosen provider.
-For Anthropic specifically, API key auth is the safe path and is recommended over subscription setup-token auth.
+For Anthropic specifically, API key auth is still the most predictable server setup, but RemoteClaw also supports reusing a local Claude CLI login.

 1. Create an API key in your provider console.